kaestro/spring-boot-in-100-steps/web application with spring boot/spring-boot-second-web-application/README.md

   - you want to **store values across multiple requests**.
 * Use **@SessionAttributes**
   - specify **name of the attribute** you want to store in the session.
+  - to retrieve session attributes, use **model.get("$name of model put value")
+* for the amount of variables stored inside the session is the burden of server, you must be cautious with what to add as a session variable